-The CEO and the Director Corporate Services had on-site meetings with three contractors and two have provided quotes for the upgrade.
+The CEO and the Director of Corporate Services had on site meetings with 3 contractors and two have provided quotes for the upgrade.

-Council should be aware that there is currently no funding in the 2017/18 Budget for this purpose.
+Council should be aware that there is currently no funding in the 2017/18 budget for this purpose.